acidanthera/VoodooPS2/README.md

 - Make the VoodooPS2Mouse.kext work for trackpads in mouse simulation mode.
 For some reason it arrived broken when I got the code.
   (DONE).

-- Add "ignore input after typing" features to mouse driver.
+- Add ignore input after typing features to mouse driver.
 A little weird to make for a real PS2 mouse, but super nice for laptops with trackpads operating in mouse simulation mode.
   (DONE)